19 Evidence-Based Health Benefits of Blueberries

 by Meenakshi Nagdeve last updated - Medically reviewed by Vanessa Voltolina (MS, RD)

 Blueberries contain antioxidants and phytonutrients, both of which have powerful health benefits.
-These include the ability to reduce signs of aging, may improve heart health, help in controlling blood pressure and diabetes, and may even lower the risk of cancer.
+These include the ability to reduce signs of aging, may improve heart health, help in controlling blood pressure and diabetes.
 Considered a superfood by many, blueberries can also help improve brain health, promote weight loss, and soothe inflammation.

 What are Blueberries?